- 2 Pints (1L) Water

 Cost Saver Tips

-You could always use egg noodles instead of rice noodles if those are on offer or what you’ve already got in.
-This tastes great with any veggies, so it’s good to use up whatever’s in your fridge.
-This soup is a good way to use up leftover chicken.
+Any fine noodles can be used if rice noodles aren't available.
+And the soup tastes great with any veggies, so it’s good to use up whatever’s in your fridge.
+You don't have to use chicken thigh meat either, so can use any chicken that's on offer.
+This soup is also a good way to use up leftover chicken.
 In fact, it’s even easier – just skip the step where you cook the chicken and add the leftover chicken just before you put the noodles in.
 This will give enough time for it to heat through.
 Just remember, if the chicken’s been frozen before, you cannot freeze the soup.
+You could also make this vegetarian by using Quorn pieces, or vegetarian and vegan by using Tofu.
+You can also add tinned beans or chickpeas instead of chicken.

 Tips for Kids

 Chopping the vegetables extra small or blending them can be a fun idea that might help your kids eat more if they’re sometimes a bit fussy about their veggies.
 Why not ask them to help you prepare the vegetables?
+They could help grate carrots, slice mushrooms or separate the broccoli florets.
 They might be more likely to want to eat something they’ve helped to make.
 You could even let your wee one choose which vegetables to put in the pot – they’ll love picking their favourites!

 Nutrition labels on the front of packaging